Who should use this guide?

 The Advanced tab contains two options which allow you to further customise your searches.
 This tab is only visible if you’re using the latest version of Capture - earlier versions don’t have access to the functionality included within.

 Enabling the Location Biasing feature results in reduced keystrokes and a quicker address entry process for your customers.
+Enabling the biasing feature is just a case of toggling the Location Biasing switch to On.

 The Filters feature allows you to set up one or more filters to restrict the results of your searches - i.e. to choose whether you want your searches to include or exclude certain things.

-Note that if you include more than one filter, search results will need to fulfil both/all filters before being included.
+Note that if you include more than one filter, search results will need to

-NOTE: when using Filters we recommend always performing single-country searches, so that any country-specific Filters will return relevant results.
-Using Filters which aren’t applicable to certain countries can result in nothing being returned.
+Using Filters which aren’t applicable to certain countries can result in

 Filter name | Description |